finos/compliant-financial-infrastructure/gcp/gke/kubernetes.md

 The 3rd option is generally the most preferred and the most secure option if you incorporate Application Layer Secrets Encryption as mentioned in the previous sub-category.<br><br>

-Note: The GKE LB supports multiple TLS certificates
+Note: The above information is in the context of utilizing GKE LB which supports multiple TLS certificates.
+3rd party/OpenSource Ingress tools such as Nginx and Istio are not covered here
 </p>
 <td><ol type="1">
 <li><p>SSL Certs on GCP: <a href="https://cloud.google.com/load-balancing/docs/ssl-certificates">https://cloud.google.com/load-balancing/docs/ssl-certificates</a></p></li>